LogoHistorical Figure MBTI

 This INTJ verdict becomes even more compelling when considering Leonardo's closest companions.
 Salai, his lifelong companion, embodied the chaotic, playful energy of an ENTP — providing spark, embodiment, and aliveness to Leonardo's controlled inner world.

-Meanwhile, Francesco Melzi, the devoted ISFJ pupil, provided the structure, loyalty, and meticulous care that preserved Leonardo's legacy for centuries.
+Meanwhile, Francesco Melzi, his devoted pupil, provided the structure, loyalty, and meticulous care that preserved Leonardo's legacy for centuries.
 Together, they formed the cognitive ecosystem that sustained one of history's greatest minds.

 Logo